david-browning/Queue-Game-Library/README.md

 * Cross compiler/VC Runtime integration tests.
 * qgl::content::buffers::BRUSH_BUFFER has floating point data types in it.
 * OBJ Importer.
 Needs to be aware of the vertex layout.
-* Define a component-like class for use in rendering, handling input, and physics updating.
-Components need to be type safe and allow programmers to define new functionality.
-Components are functors with additional requirements?
 * PSO supports steam output?
 * Resize frame?
 This resized render targets and depth stencils?
 Resize viewport and scissor?